Chalk home page

 Configuration

-The following are supported keys to be included in .chalk.sql file comments.
+The following are supported keys that may be included in .chalk.sql file comments.

 SQL File Resolvers